About Misery Islands

 Salem, MA 01944

 Misery Islands are situated between the harbors of Marblehead and Manchester-by-the-Sea, 0.5 mi. off West Beach in Beverly Farms (Note: West Beach is a private beach, and no launching is available from it).
 Access by dinghy, canoe, or kayak at any of three rocky beaches nearby.
-We are exploring options to provide public ferry access to the island; updates will be posted here.

 When to Visit